Financial Markets

 Retail Investors

-Retail investors are individuals who trade securities like stocks and bonds for their personal accounts.
-They usually invest smaller amounts compared to institutional investors.
-Retail investors often use online trading platforms and focus on building their personal wealth over time.
+Retail investors are individuals who purchased stocks and bonds for their personal accounts.
+Unlike institutional investors, they tend to invest lesser amounts in the market.
+Most retail investors use online trading platforms that cater to their single-minded focus of accumulating personal wealth gradually.

 Institutional Investors